usagov/vote-gov-drupal/docs/backend.md

 ## Drupal
 As of the writing of this document the foundation of the site is built using Drupal + Symphony + Composer.
 Drupal documentation can be found here: https://www.drupal.org/docs.
 This site follows Drupal coding standards and best practices.

+### Drupal & Module Discovering Available Updates via Composer
+Part of managing Drupal is keeping Drupal Core and Modules updated with latest versions to help alleviate potential security issues as well as providing users with the best experience offered.

+To perform a simple audit of available updates you can use `composer outdated` to see what updates are available by referring to the section, "Direct dependencies required in composer.json" located at the top of the output from the issued command.
+These are modules/pakages which we have specifically required as part of our project.
+The other listings under the section, "Transitive dependencies not required in composer.json" are dependencies added via our required modules.

+If you ever need to track where a "Transitive dependency" is coming from you can issue the command `composer why {project/package}`.
+From there you will be given the package(s) which require this dependency.

 ### Updating Drupal via Composer
 Drupal projects managed through Composer typically use `drupal/core-recommended`, which ensures that Drupal core and its dependencies are installed with secure and tested versions.

-For ongoing updates we use the following command `composer update drupal/core-* -W` which will take care of both updating Drupal core any any dependencies that it may require.
+For ongoing updates we use the following command `composer update drupal/core-* -W` which will take care of both updating Drupal core and any dependencies that it may require.
 This will result in an updated `composer.lock` file which will be committed to the repository once the update has been tested locally.

 Once updated, the following drush command should be issued, `drush updatedb && drush cr`.
 This will check for any pending database updates followed up by a clearing of the cache.

+Run `drush cex`, to export and review any related configuration changes that is related to the update.
+Updates could affect other configurations such as field settings or other aspects of the site, so review carefully, test, and verify that the changes are valid.

+Finally, use `git status` and `git diff {file_name}` to reveal and review both file and configuration changes before comitting them to your branch.

 ## Modules
 Modules are located in `/web/modules/` directory.
 Each module has an module page located on https://www.drupal.org/project/project_module.
 The modules page include documentation, versions, change details and an issue queue.
 Also most modules contain additional details in a README file in the module root.